-5.2.5.
 Cursor Routines for a Screen

 A cursor is the visual form tied to the pointing device.
 The default cursor is an "X" shape, but the cursor can have any shape.
 When a client creates a window, it declares what shape the cursor will be when it strays into that window on the screen.
 For each possible shape the cursor assumes, there is a CursorRec data structure.
 This data structure contains a pointer to a CursorBits data structure which contains a bitmap for the image of the cursor and a bitmap for a mask behind the cursor, in addition, the CursorRec data structure contains foreground and background colors for the cursor.
 The CursorBits data structure is shared among multiple CursorRec structures which use the same font and glyph to describe both source and mask.
 The cursor image is applied to the screen by applying the mask first, clearing 1 bits in its form to the background color, and then overwriting on the source image, in the foreground color.
 (One bits of the source image that fall on top of zero bits of the mask image are undefined.)
 This way, a cursor can have transparent parts, and opaque parts in two colors.
-X allows any cursor size, but some hardware cursor to a smaller size, but be sure to include the hotspot.
+X allows any cursor size, but some hardware cursor schemes allow a maximum of N pixels by M pixels.
+Therefore, you are allowed to transform the cursor to a smaller size, but be sure to include the hot-spot.